-Converter: Converter should be modelled in detail including a detailed representation of the valves:
+Converter: The converter station should be modelled in detail including a detailed representation of the valves:

-• For VSC MMC technology: detailed MMC valve (Type4) shall be used as described in CIGRE TB604 [11.].
+- for LCC technology each valve can be represented by a single thyristor. - for VSC MMC technology: detailed MMC valve (Type4) shall be used as described in CIGRE TB604 [13.].
 An aggregated valve model (Type5) can be accepted if a detailed validation report is provided to benchmark against detailed valve model.